ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 :::

 ::: Question
-a) What wavelength is required to get 5 standing wave segments on a doubly fixed string of length 0.75 m?
+a.
+What wavelength is required to get 5 standing wave segments on a doubly fixed string of length 0.75 m?

-b) If the velocity *v* is 50 m/s, what will be the frequency of this wave?
+b.
+If the velocity *v* is 50 m/s, what will be the frequency of this wave?
 <!--
 b) If we drive one end of the string with a sinusoidal oscillator of frequency 100 Hz, what velocity is required to set up a standing wave with 5 segments? -->
 :::